|

 may turn the currently very viable form of promotion into

+something costly and less viable.
 In the UK we rely on the 1998 regulations

 which deal with the sending of marketing faxes and unsolicited